eburghar/rconfd/README.md

 in a loop, ...), injection attacks, and escaping hell.
 With jsonnet it's impossible to generate malformed files, unless you use string templates, which defeat the purpose of using jsonnet (objects) in the first place.

-Jsonnet permits using complex operations for merging, adding, overriding and allows you to easily and securely specialize your configuration files.
+[jsonnet](https://jsonnet.org/) permits using complex operations for merging, adding, overriding and allows you to easily and securely specialize your configuration files.
 By using mounts or environment variables in your kubernetes manifests, along with the `file` and `env` back-ends, you can easily compose your configuration files at startup in a flexible way.

 # Process supervisor inside containers ?

-If you have short-lived secrets tied to a service running in a container, you can run rconfd (not in daemon mode) before your service, expect your service to fail after a while (ex: database credentials expired) and entrust kubernetes to restart your pod quickly which will create an updated configuration.
+If you have short-lived secrets tied to a service running in a container, you can run rconfd (not in daemon mode) before your service, expect your service to fail after a while (ex: database credentials expired) and entrust kubernetes to restart your pod quickly (with updated credentials).

 Like the [S6 overlay authors](https://github.com/just-containers/s6-overlay#the-docker-way), I never believed in the rigid general approach of one executable per container, which forces you to decouple your software stack